 Scientific advances also have an important bearing on the use of animals in research.
 Recent developments have enabled researchers, in certain situations, to reduce the number of animals used and to refine methods to minimise or eliminate pain and distress.

-Annual award offered to promote the 3Rs
+Awards offered to promote the 3Rs

-The New Zealand government and the National Animal Ethics Advisory Committee (NAEAC) are committed to promoting the 3Rs to the scientific community involved in research, testing and teaching.
+The New Zealand Government and the National Animal Ethics Advisory Committee (NAEAC) are committed to promoting the 3Rs to the scientific community involved in research, testing and teaching.

 New Zealand 3Rs